Gossamer Gear Mariposa – Review

 Gossamer Gear Mariposa Review – Storage

-There is a lot of room in the Gossamer Gear Mariposa 60 backpack, and I initially thought all of the pockets would not be used, but the old saying that if there is space, it will get used held true.
+There is a lot of room in the Gossamer Gear Mariposa 60 backpack, and I initially thought all of the pockets would not be used, but the old saying that if there is space, it will get used holds true.

 - Main Pack Body: 36L